New Metrics Required.

 - Specific – some people think any metric is better than no metric.
 This is not correct as setting staff on the wrong path can negatively impact the business and lead to disengaged staff.
 Careful thought needs to be given to understanding what activities and how much of that activity will deliver the best results.

 - Clarity – the old adage “keep it simple, sweetie” applies here.
-Metrics need to be clear, easily understood and able to be explained by a staff member back to their manager.
-By all means have multiple metrics that you measure staff on however keep them as a single activities rather than nested requirements.
+Setting the right metrics need to be clear, easily understood, and able to be explained by a staff member back to their manager.
+By all means have multiple metrics that you measure staff on however keep them as a single activity rather than nested requirements.